Brendan Brisson: College

 Brisson began his collegiate career for the University of Michigan during the 2020–21 NCAA Division I season.
 He recorded ten goals and 11 assists in 24 games for the Wolverines.
 During the 2021–22 season in his sophomore season, he ranked third on the team in scoring with 35 points on 18 goals and 17 assists, averaging 1.03 points per game.
 He ranked second in the nation in game-winning goals with six and scored the first goal in a game seven times during the season.
 Following an outstanding season, he was named to the All-Big Ten Second Team.

 Professional

 On April 12, 2022, Brisson signed an amateur tryout contract with the Golden Knights AHL affiliate, the Henderson Silver Knights, for the remainder of the 2021–22 season.
 He recorded three goals and five assists in six AHL games for the Silver Knights.
 On April 30, Brisson signed a three-year, entry-level contract with the Vegas Golden Knights.

+After recording ten goals and 13 assists in 37 games with the Silver Knights, the Golden Knights recalled Brisson on January 14, 2024.
+He made his NHL debut the next day against the Nashville Predators.
+On January 20, Brisson scored his first career goal against the Pittsburgh Penguins, in what was ultimately the game-winning goal of a Vegas third-period comeback.

+On March 6, 2025, Brisson was traded by the Golden Knights to the New York Rangers, alongside a third-round draft pick, in exchange for Reilly Smith.
+Prior to the 2025-26 season, Hockey News writer Stan Fischler rated Morrow as the Rangers' 8th best prospect.